 The pace of residential permitting continued to grow steadily during fiscal year 2014, which ended Tuesday, Sept.
 29. For the fiscal year which began Oct.
 1, 2013, permitting for single family residences was up 19% with 965 permits compared to 808 in fiscal year 2013.
 Multi-family permitting was up 128% with 708 units permitted over 310 in fiscal year 2013.

 General commercial construction improved 241% in fiscal year 2014, with permitting valued at $105.6 million compared to $31 million in fiscal 2013.
 This includes $19 million in stadium renovations and improvements for the Minnesota Twins facilities at the Lee County Sports Complex on Ben C. Pratt/Six Mile Cypress Parkway and a $12 million office building for Gartner at 12769 Gateway Blvd.

 For additional permit reports, go to www.leegov.com/dcd/Reports.

-Lee County offices, including Community Development offices at 1500 Monroe St. and 1825 Hendry St., Fort Myers, will be closed Friday, July 4, in celebration of Independence Day.
+Lee County government, including the Department of Community Development offices at 1500 Monroe St. and 1825 Hendry St. in Fort Myers, will be closed Wednesday, Nov.
+11 for Veteran’s Day.

 Upcoming meetings and public hearings